Tax Planning - Sole Traders

 Equals taxable income

-Tax is payable on your taxable income at marginal tax rates less tax offsets etc. We recommend using a qualified tax agent to do this calculation
+Tax is payable on your taxable income at marginal tax rates less tax offsets etc. We recommend using a qualified tax agent to do this calculation.
+You can opt to use the ATO simple tax calculator but note that it exludes medicare levy, rebates, HECS debts etc - it is a 'simple' calcuator

 Tax Estimate